Cocaine Anonymous - What it is & How it Works

 The benefits of Cocaine Anonymous

 Cocaine Anonymous offers many benefits to those seeking recovery from addiction.
-It appeals mostly to people who have tried other methods of stopping substance abuse that have not worked.
+It appeals mostly to people who have tried other methods of stopping substance abuse that has not worked.

 The benefits of Cocaine Anonymous include: